purposeanalytics/census-aggregator-package/README.md

 ### Special cases

-There are two vectors, Population Change and Population Density, that require use of special functions instead of the automatic `aggregate_census_vectors`.
+There are a few vectors that require use of special functions instead of the automatic `aggregate_census_vectors`.

 #### aggregate\_population\_change()

-To aggregate population change across geographies, `aggregate_population_change` is used on data that contains two population vectors:
+To aggregate Population Change across geographies, `aggregate_population_change` is used on data that contains two population vectors: